Text-to-SQL Task-oriented Dialogue Ontology Construction: Experiments

 \subsection{General Ontology Construction}

-When applying {\TeQoDO} to general ontologies, we truncate the prompt from the left to fit the model’s context window, needed only for Wikipedia.
-Wikipedia’s table count reaches thousands, indicating that pre-filtering tables in {\TeQoDO}’s first step may be necessary—this is left for future work.
+For general ontologies, we left-truncate the prompt to fit the model’s context window.
+This can remove earlier instructions and intermediate results from the final-step context.
+Because Wikipedia contains thousands of tables, pre-filtering in {\TeQoDO}’s first step may be necessary, which we leave for future work.

-On ArXiv, we evaluate only the first two hierarchy levels, as the ground truth ontology contains just two.
-Due to the dataset’s size and the small target ontology, directly applying {\TeQoDO} results in too many predicted tables.
-To address this, we cluster table names and select representative tables based on their proximity to each centroid.
-This clustering approach mirrors OLLM’s frequency-based aggregation but avoids hand-crafted rules.
-We use \(k\)-means \cite{macqueen1967some}, choosing \(k\) via the silhouette score \cite{ROUSSEEUW198753}, with \(k\) ranging from 5 to 20.
-To speed up inference, we prompt with batches of 5 articles for ArXiv and 200 for Wikipedia.
+On arXiv, we evaluate only the first two hierarchy levels, as the ground truth contains only two.
+Given the dataset’s size and the small target ontology, directly applying {\TeQoDO} yields too many predicted tables.
+We therefore cluster table names and select representative tables by their proximity to each centroid.
+Unlike OLLM’s frequency-based aggregation, this removes the need for hand-crafted rules.
+We use \(k\)-means \cite{macqueen1967some} and choose \(k\) via the silhouette score \cite{ROUSSEEUW198753}, with \(k\) ranging from 5 to 20.
+To speed up inference, we input batches of $5$ articles for arXiv and $200$ for Wikipedia.

+The challenges for {\TeQoDO} on general ontologies are dataset size and differing hierarchy depths compared to TOD ontologies.
+Hence, such ontologies are stored in SQL with category names and parent IDs for deeper hierarchies.
+These tables translate directly into an ontology graph by linking categories according to their parent IDs.
+The resulting graph is evaluated against the ground-truth using \citet{lo2024ontologylearning} code.

 \paragraph{Results}